Skip to content

 TMJ Jaw Tension

 TMJ and jaw tension can overlap with neck mechanics, posture, and clenching habits.
-After a collision, jaw and facial tension can also show up alongside neck stiffness from guarding and stress.
+After an accident, jaw and facial tension can also show up alongside neck stiffness from guarding and stress.

 Pattern